insentia/windows_ad/README.md

 windows_ad

-This is the windows_ad module.
+This is the windows_ad puppet module.

 ##Introduction
-This is the windows_ad module.
+This is the windows_ad puppet module.
 Inspired from [opentable/windows_feature](https://forge.puppetlabs.com/opentable/windows_feature) module and from [martezr/windows_domain_controller](https://forge.puppetlabs.com/martezr/windows_domain_controller) for the installation and configuration of a windows domain

 This module have two main roles :
 - Install & configure AD
-- Manage Users/OU in your Active Directory
+- Manage Users/OU/Groups in your Active Directory

 This module permit you to install a Windows AD Domain controller on a Windows Server.